Quantifying the Energy Relaxation Rate of Quantum States Using D-Wave Device and the Discovery of Long-Lived Multiqubit

 The Hamiltonian is given as follows:

-where $H_{P}$ denotes the problem Hamiltonian, $H_{D}$ denotes the drive Hamiltonian, $H_{L}$ denotes the Hamiltonian of the longitudinal magnetic field, $\Gamma$ ($h$) denotes the amplitude of the transverse (horizontal) magnetic fields, $J$ denotes the coupling strength, $k$ denotes the time-dependent parameter for controlling the QA schedule.
+where $H_{P}$ denotes the problem Hamiltonian, $H_{D}$ denotes the drive Hamiltonian, $H_{L}$ denotes the Hamiltonian of the longitudinal magnetic field, $B$ ($h$) denotes the amplitude of the transverse (horizontal) magnetic fields, $J$ denotes the coupling strength, and $s$ denotes the time-dependent parameter for controlling the QA schedule.
 In this paper, we set $g(s)=1$.
 The scheduling functions $A(s)$ and $B(s)$ for the D-Wave Advantage system 6.4 are given as shown in Fig. \ref{fig:amplitude_of_dwave}.
-Throughout our paper, we set $h=1$ and $\Gamma=1$ unless otherwise mentioned.
-Also, when we consider a fully connected Ising model, we set $J=1$ and $N=4$.
-On the other hand, when we consider a non-interacting model (or a single-qubit model), we set $J=0$ and $N=1$ for simplicity.
-We choose the first excited state of the problem Hamiltonian, as an initial state.
-For the fully connected Ising model, the all-up state $\ket{\uparrow\uparrow\uparrow\uparrow}$ is the excited state.
+Throughout our paper, we set $h=1$ [GHz] and $B=1$ [GHz] unless specified otherwise.
+Furthermore, when we consider a fully connected Ising model, we set $J=1$ and $N=4$.
+By contrast, when we consider a non-interacting model (or a single-qubit model), we set $J=0$ and $N=1$ for simplicity.
+We select the first excited state of the problem Hamiltonian as an initial state.
+For the fully connected Ising model, the all-up state $\ket{\uparrow\uparrow\uparrow\uparrow}$ is the first excited state.
 The schedule of the Hamiltonian is described as follows.
-(See Fig. \ref{fig:long-lived-fig} (c)) Firstly, from $t=0$ to $t=t_1$, we change the parameter of the Hamiltonian from $k=1$ to $k=h_{d}$ as a linear function of $t$, where we can control the strength of the transverse magnetic fields by tuning $h_d$.
-Secondly, from $t=t_1$ to $t=t_1 + t_2$, we let the Hamiltonian remain in the same form at $k=h_{d}$.
-Thirdly, from $t=t_1 + t_2$ to $t=t_1 + t_2 +t_3$, we gradually change the parameter of the Hamiltonian from $k=h_{d}$ to $k=1$.
-Fourthly, we measure the state with a computational basis.
-Finally, we repeat this protocol with many different values of $t_2$.
+(See Fig. \ref{fig:t1_measurement_scheduling}) First, from $t=0$ to $t=t_1$, we change the parameter of the Hamiltonian from $s=1$ to $s=h_{d}$ as a linear function of $t$, where we can control the strength of the transverse magnetic fields by tuning $h_d$.
+Second, from $t=t_1$ to $t=t_1 + t_2$, we let the Hamiltonian remain in the same form at $s=h_{d}$.
+Third, from $t=t_1 + t_2$ to $t=t_1 + t_2 +t_3$, we gradually change the parameter of the Hamiltonian from $s=h_{d}$ to $s=1$.
+Fourth, we measure the state with a computational basis.
+Finally, we repeat this protocol with various values of $t_2$.
 We obtain the survival probability of the initial state after these processes.
-We fit the survival probability by using $ce^{-\Gamma t_2}$ where $c$ is a constant factor, and we estimate the energy relaxation time.
+We fit the survival probability by using $ce^{-\Gamma t_2}$ where $c$ is a constant factor, and we estimate the energy relaxation rate $\Gamma$.
 Throughout this paper, we set $t_1=t_3=1$ $\mu$s, the annealing times $t_1$ and $t_3$ are set to be $1$ $\mu$s, and we define an energy relaxation time as the inverse of the energy relaxation rate.